The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Introduction

 \section{Introduction}

-The desire to understand the Universe and how we came to be---our {\it cosmic origins}---has been the driving force behind enormous scientific and technological progress in the field of astrophysics, leading to advances that have benefited society as a whole.\footnote{We note that by using the phrase {\it cosmic origins}, we do not mean to imply any formal association with any other ongoing effort, though synergies exist.
-While recent usage has included NASA's Cosmic Origins Program (officially founded in 2011; see \href{https://cor.gsfc.nasa.gov/news/news.php}{https://cor.gsfc.nasa.gov/news/news.php}) and the film {\it ALMA---In Search of Our Cosmic Origins} (released in 2013; see \href{https://www.eso.org/public/videos/eso1312a/}{https://www.eso.org/public/videos/eso1312a/}), the term has long been in use by the community.
-For instance, it appears in the book title {\it Our cosmic origins: from the Big Bang to the emergence of life and intelligence} \citep{Delsemme1998}, in the name of the Hubble Space Telescope's Cosmic Origins Spectrograph \citep{Bangert1997}, and in papers dating back to a century ago \citep{1923ApJ....58..307B, 1925Natur.116..823M}.} Many of these advances require us to look beyond visible wavelengths, and to the millimeter and submillimeter in particular---into the so-called `Invisible Universe' \citep[][]{Vallini2023}.
-Our ambitious concept for a new large\footnote{Here we reserve the subjective term `large' to refer to telescopes with primary mirrors $>15$ meters in diameter.
-The exception to this is if the word `Large' is part of the telescope name.} aperture (50-meter), large field of view (2$^\circ$) single dish observatory with the capability to probe submillimeter and millimeter wavelengths ($\lambda\sim0.35-10$ mm) is motivated by equally ambitious and disruptive scientific goals: (i) to perform the deepest, widest (100-1000 deg$^2$), and most complete imaging and spectroscopic surveys of the Galactic and extragalactic sky at a few arcsecond resolution, beating the confusion limits of previous experiments and resolving the cosmic infrared background (CIB); (ii) to study the morphology, kinematics, and chemistry of the multi-phase gas---as well as to study diffuse and low surface brightness gaseous structures---in the interstellar and circumgalactic media of our own and other galaxies, which can extend across angular scales of degrees and carry the imprints of the baryon cycle, by observing them through multiple molecular and atomic emission lines; (iii) to measure the thermodynamics and kinematics of the hot ionized gas in massive cosmic structures through the most sensitive subarcminute-resolution observations of the Sunyaev-Zeldovich (SZ) effect yet.
-The high surface brightness sensitivity, angular resolution, mapping speed and imaging dynamic range of the Atacama Large Aperture Submillimeter Telescope (AtLAST)\footnote{\href{https://atlast-telescope.org/}{https://atlast-telescope.org/}} concept result directly from the needs of delivering on these science cases.
+The desire to understand the Universe and how we came to be -- our {cosmic origins} -- is one of the most fundamental pursuits in astronomy.\footnote{We note that the use of the phrase {``cosmic origins''} does not imply any association, formal or informal, with any other effort.
+While recent usage has included NASA's Cosmic Origins Program (officially founded in 2011; see \href{https://cor.gsfc.nasa.gov/}{https://cor.gsfc.nasa.gov/}) the film {\it ALMA---In Search of Our Cosmic Origins} (released in 2013; see \href{https://www.eso.org/public/videos/eso1312a/}{https://www.eso.org/public/videos/eso1312a/}), and the Simons Observatory project motto ``Searching for our Cosmic Origins,'' the term has long been in use by the astronomical community.
+For instance, it appears in the book title {\it Our cosmic origins: from the Big Bang to the emergence of life and intelligence} \citep{Delsemme1998}, in the name of the Hubble Space Telescope's Cosmic Origins Spectrograph \citep{Bangert1997}, and in papers dating back to a century ago \citep[e.g.][]{1923ApJ....58..307B, 1925Natur.116..823M}.} In order to address this fundamental question, we need a more complete multiwavelength view of our sky, including the ability to map the Universe at millimeter and submillimeter (hereafter (sub)millimeter) wavelengths, where approximately half of the light in the Universe as seen from our rest frame is detectable \citep[e.g.][]{Devlin2009, Vallini2023}.
+Our ambitious concept for a new large aperture (50-meter), wide field of view (FoV; 2$^\circ$) single dish facility spanning (sub)millimeter wavelengths is motivated by ambitious observational capabilities that will allow us: (i) to perform the deepest, widest (100-1000 deg$^2$), and most complete imaging and spectroscopic surveys of the Galactic and extragalactic sky at a few arcsecond resolution, beating the confusion limits of previous experiments and resolving the cosmic infrared background (CIB); (ii) to study the morphology, kinematics, and chemistry of the multiphase gas -- and to study diffuse and low surface brightness gaseous structures -- in the interstellar and circumgalactic media of our own and other galaxies, which can extend across angular scales of degrees and carry the imprints of the baryon cycle, by observing them through multiple molecular and atomic emission lines; and (iii) to measure the thermodynamics and kinematics of the hot ionized gas in massive cosmic structures through the most sensitive subarcminute-resolution observations of the Sunyaev-Zeldovich (SZ) effect yet.
+The high surface brightness sensitivity, angular resolution, mapping speed, and imaging dynamic range of the Atacama Large Aperture Submillimeter Telescope (AtLAST)\footnote{\href{https://atlast-telescope.org/}{https://atlast-telescope.org/}} concept result directly from the needs of delivering on these science cases.
 None of them can be achieved through current or funded future facilities.
-Further, they all require a high and dry site with excellent atmospheric transmission across the submm bands, and a telescope able to make the most of such conditions.
+Furthermore, they all require a high and dry site with excellent atmospheric transmission across the (sub)millimeter bands and a telescope able to make the most of such conditions.